 2022 term the court will default to holding in-person trial sessions with an

 option to request a virtual proceeding.
-The order overrides a previous administrative order from
+The order overrides

 The order presents representatives of Tax Court clients with a novel choice: whether it would be better to hold an in-person trial or to request a virtual session.
 When evaluating the options, tax attorneys have to think about their role not only as an advocate but also as a people manager, according to Igor S. Drabkin, a principal at Holtz Slavett & Drabkin APLC.